Interview with Arthur Hulyer

 CJ: This is Chris Johnson and I’m interviewing Arthur Hulyer today for the International Bomber Command Centre’s Digital Archive.
 We are at Arthur’s home near Canterbury, in Kent and it is Tuesday, the 10th of October 2017.
 So, thank you for talking to us today, Arthur, perhaps you could tell us first, please, where and when you were born and what your family background was?

 AH: Well, I was born in a little place just outside Gravesend, country place and went to school, and then I ended up in engineering.
-So, I trained with a firm who were at Gravesend Airport and this was, you know, just the right place for me cause I was mad on aeroplanes.
-So, I stayed there with them really and then eventually I volunteered for RAF aircrew, so, but then, in that particular time, 1942, everybody wanted to join the Air Force, there were, I think a hundred and twenty thousand really aircrew so I thought, oh God, no good, so, I was with an engineering firm so they trained me virtually and then eventually I left them to join the Air Force, cause everybody was joining the Air Force, you know, and being all around aircraft, was the Battle of Britain, you know, kind of thing gone through and Spitfires were dashing off and this so forth, anyway, I’ve got to think now, so, I decided to join up, so, I went to London, you know, in those days, and you know, everybody was there and had the interview and they said, oh, we, you can go home and we actually call on you in about six months, which they did.
+So, I trained with a firm who were at Gravesend Airport and this was, you know, just the right place for me ‘cause I was mad on aeroplanes.
+So, I stayed there with them really and then eventually I volunteered for RAF aircrew, so, but then, in that particular time, 1942, everybody wanted to join the Air Force, there were, I think a hundred and twenty thousand really aircrew so I thought, oh God, no good, so, I was with an engineering firm so they trained me virtually and then eventually I left them to join the Air Force, ‘cause everybody was joining the Air Force, you know, and being all around aircraft, with the Battle of Britain, you know, kind of thing gone through and Spitfires were dashing off and this so forth, anyway, I’ve got to think now, so, I decided to join up, so, I went to London, you know, in those days, and you know, everybody was there and had the interview and they said, oh, yeah, you can go home and we actually call on you in about six months, which they did.
 Then what happened?
 Well, I was a UT pilot, under training, pilot under training, I’ve been through the interview and they selected me for pilot, so, I waited and waited, you know what it’s like really, is that alright?
 And consequently, I eventually went to Oklahoma, in America and did my pilot training.
-Anyway, cutting a long story short, I thought, well, I’m going back and I’m going on, you know, fighters, you know, kind of thing, being on an airfield and I was a training engineer, so, I became an engineer, and what happened then?
+Anyway, cutting a long story short, I thought, well, I’m going back and I’m going on, you know, fighters, you know, kind of thing, being on an airfield and I was a training engineer, so, I became an engineer, and then what happened then?
 Let’s go, yes, I joined up.
-After six months they sent for me and I went down, I started what we call the aircrew training and I did end up as a pilot and consequently, well, we joined this squadron, 76 Squadron, really and I couldn’t be first pilot, I became second pilot and that was quite interesting, went through the war
+After six months they sent for me and I went down, I started what we call the aircrew training and I did end up as a pilot and consequently, well, we joined this squadron, 76 Squadron, really and I couldn’t be first pilot, I became second pilot and that was quite interesting, went through the war.

 CJ: So, why couldn’t you be first pilot?

 AH: Well, I just try to remember what happened.
-Oh God, I’m going back now when I am eighteen, I was in the Air Force at eighteen, now then
+Oh God, I’m going back now when I am eighteen, I was in the Air Force at eighteen, now then.

 CJ: So, you trained as a pilot in America, which, do you remember which aircraft you trained on?

-AH: Oklahoma, Miami, Oklahoma
+AH: Oklahoma, Miami, Oklahoma.

 CJ: Yeah, do you remember which aircraft you trained on?

-AH: I trained on the Harvard, you know and etcetera etcetera
+AH: I trained on the Harvard, you know and et cetera et cetera.

-CJ: The Harvard
+CJ: The Harvard.

 AJ: You know?

-CJ: Yes
+CJ: Yes.

 AJ: One day, there was, in that particular time, there was what we called, you went on a grading course to become a pilot and I was chosen the pilot and then I eventually, cut a long story short, I ended up in Oklahoma and that’s where I did my pilot training.
 Then, is, what year was that?
-I just try to remember now, I must’ve been about nineteen, nineteen years of age
+I just try to remember now, I must’ve been about nineteen, nineteen years of age.

 CJ: 1942?

 AH: 1942.
-Anyway, 76 was quite a correct squadron actually and Cheshire was my CO, Leonard Cheshire
+Anyway, 76 was quite a correct squadron actually and Cheshire was my CO, Leonard Cheshire.

-CJ: Leonard Cheshire
+CJ: Leonard Cheshire.

-CJ: I think you said you trained as a pilot, but you ended up as a navigator
+CJ: I think you said you trained as a pilot, but you ended up as a navigator.

-AH: As a navigator, yeah
+AH: As a navigator, yeah.

 CJ: And why was that?

-AH: Well, because, you see there was, there wasn’t a shortage of pilots but they were training, I don’t know what was going, they sent you on courses and all this and all that you went to and I ended up on Dakotas [laughs], God!
+AH: Well, because, you see there was, there wasn’t a shortage of pilots but they were trying, I don’t know what was going, they sent you on courses and all this and all that you went to and I ended up on Dakotas [laughs], God!

 CJ: Can we go back to 76 Squadron, so you, between training as a pilot on Harvards, did you have any, you must have had some training before you went on to 76 Squadron, did you?